Worried about someone's mental health

 - GP notes are confidential.
 This means the doctor can’t share information with anyone else unless they agree to it.
 The GP may have to share information with others if they feel someone is at risk of harming themselves.

-You can write to an individual’s GP if you know who they are.
+You can share your concerns with your relative’s GP if you know who they are.
 Explain your concerns clearly.
 Keep to the facts and give examples.
 There are some examples below.

 You should tell the GP if there is a history of mental illness in the family.